-Prior to starting graduate school, I worked in Vietnam for a microfinance organization and in Uganda for Innovations for Poverty Action managing randomized controlled trials of development projects.
-I subsequently worked as a Research Assistant at the Economic Growth Center at Yale University and at Harvard Business School.
-I also spent a summer studying Arabic in Jordan as a US State Department Critical Language Scholar.
+Prior to graduate school, she worked in Vietnam for a microfinance organization and in Uganda for Innovations for Poverty Action managing randomized controlled trials of development projects.
+She subsequently worked as a Research Assistant at the Economic Growth Center at Yale University and at Harvard Business School.
+She also spent a summer studying Arabic in Jordan as a US State Department Critical Language Scholar.

-My research interests are at the intersection of development economics, political economy, and economic history.
-Most recently, I have been working in the Democratic Republic of Congo.
-I also have research experience in Uganda, Zambia, Ghana, Nigeria, Bolivia and Vietnam.
+Her research interests are at the intersection of development economics, political economy, and economic history.
+Most recently, she has been working in the Democratic Republic of Congo.
+She also has research experience in Uganda, Zambia, Ghana, Nigeria, Bolivia, and Vietnam.